// section 1

 Three things people constantly confuse.
 What a chatbot does, what an agent does, what Zapier (and Make, n8n) does, and how to know which one solves your specific problem.
 With a decision tree you can use.

-1.5 · Types of AI: language, image, vision, audio, and the rest.
+1.5 · Types of AI: language, image, vision, audio, and what each does.

 AI is not one thing.
 Language models write and reason.
 Image models like Midjourney and Nano Banana generate visuals.
 Vision models read what is in a photo.
 Audio models transcribe and synthesize speech.
 What each one does, and which kinds your business probably wants.